 One theme of the Nagano Olympics was "coexistence with nature."
 The Nagano Olympics Organizing Committee (NAOC) strove to make the Olympics one in which the natural environment and advanced technology exist side by side.

 Since Nagano was the southernmost host city in the history of the Olympic Winter Games, the greatest concern was whether there'd be enough snow.
 NAOC geared up with the best equipment, so that large portions of the sites, such as the jump hills, could be conditioned with artificial snow.

 An award ceremony at Central Square in Nagano City (Shinonoi Nishi Middle School)

-Despite these worries, the Nagano Olympics were a huge success.
+As the result of careful preparations, the Nagano Olympics were a huge success.

 And thanks to the Nagano Olympics, a new Shinkansen ("bullet train") line debuted in October 1997.
 Running as fast as 260 kilometers (161 miles) per hour, the train connects Tokyo and Nagano in about half an hour.